ToSchQLB/letter-safe/README.md

 # letter-safe

-Letter save becomes a personal document management
+Letter-safe is still under development and will be a personal document management.

 ###Requires
 - tesseract-ocr